 Onion Pakoras & Ketchup Chutney Recipe

 It’s amazing how we inherit recipes through family.
-My mother inherited this recipe through marriage.
+My mother inherited this recipe for crispy onion pakoras through marriage.
 When she married my father, she learned how to cook Indian food and she’s very good at it.
 She can make a mean pakora and her chicken curry is out of this world.
 My mother learned this recipe from my aunt S. who is a phenomenal Indian home cook.

 I prefer serving this ketchup chutney to serve with the pakoras, buy my grandmother loves eating pakoras with sriracha sauce, which is also lovely.
 I prefer the Shan brand of chaat masala, which can easily be found at an Indian/Pakistani grocery.
 If you can’t find chaat masala, a mixture of ketchup and sriracha sauce tastes just as great.